Deforestation: Other changes to the soil

-Biodiversity
+Biodiversity loss

 Deforestation on a human scale results in decline in biodiversity, and on a natural global scale is known to cause the extinction of many species.
 The removal or destruction of areas of forest cover has resulted in a degraded environment with reduced biodiversity.
 Forests support biodiversity, providing habitat for wildlife; moreover, forests foster medicinal conservation.
 With forest biotopes being irreplaceable source of new drugs (such as taxol), deforestation can destroy genetic variations (such as crop resistance) irretrievably.

 Since the tropical rainforests are the most diverse ecosystems on Earth and about 80% of the world's known biodiversity can be found in tropical rainforests, removal or destruction of significant areas of forest cover has resulted in a degraded environment with reduced biodiversity.
+Road construction and development of adjacent land, which greatly reduces the area of intact wilderness and causes soil erosion, is a major contributing factor to the loss of biodiversity in tropical regions.
 A study in Rondônia, Brazil, has shown that deforestation also removes the microbial community which is involved in the recycling of nutrients, the production of clean water and the removal of pollutants.

-It has been estimated that we are losing 137 plant, animal and insect species every single day due to rainforest deforestation, which equates to 50,000 species a year.
+It has been estimated that 137 plant, animal and insect species go extinct every day due to rainforest deforestation, which equates to 50,000 species a year.
 Others state that tropical rainforest deforestation is contributing to the ongoing Holocene mass extinction.
-The known extinction rates from deforestation rates are very low, approximately 1 species per year from mammals and birds, which extrapolates to approximately 23,000 species per year for all species.
+The known extinction rates from deforestation rates are very low, approximately one species per year from mammals and birds, which extrapolates to approximately 23,000 species per year for all species.
 Predictions have been made that more than 40% of the animal and plant species in Southeast Asia could be wiped out in the 21st century.
 Such predictions were called into question by 1995 data that show that within regions of Southeast Asia much of the original forest has been converted to monospecific plantations, but that potentially endangered species are few and tree flora remains widespread and stable.

 Scientific understanding of the process of extinction is insufficient to accurately make predictions about the impact of deforestation on biodiversity.
 Most predictions of forestry related biodiversity loss are based on species-area models, with an underlying assumption that as the forest declines species diversity will decline similarly.
 However, many such models have been proven to be wrong and loss of habitat does not necessarily lead to large scale loss of species.
 Species-area models are known to overpredict the number of species known to be threatened in areas where actual deforestation is ongoing, and greatly overpredict the number of threatened species that are widespread.

 In 2012, a study of the Brazilian Amazon predicts that despite a lack of extinctions thus far, up to 90 percent of predicted extinctions will finally occur in the next 40 years.